wanghao9610/X-SAM/README.md

 </details>

 ## :computer: Demo
-We provide detalied instructions for demo deployment.
+We provide detalied instructions for demo deployment, and a demo video is shown below.

 <details open>
 <summary>🛠️ Deployment (Click to collapse)</summary>